chase-hunter/zmk-config-chaseview/README.md

 # welcome to chase!view

-always in progress zmk firmware designed for a 3x6 corne featuring nice!view and nice!nano v2.0
+my firmware for a 3x6 corne featuring nice!view and nice!nano v2.0

 ## current layout: